clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/production.md

 The web UI **doesn't** offer any authorization capability, so make sure to
 either:

-- Restrict the open port to your internal network with, e.g., AWS EC2 Security Groups;
+- Restrict the open port to your internal network with a firewall, e.g., AWS EC2 Security Groups or Cloudflare WAF;
 - Only bind the server to `localhost` and then use SSH port forwarding to access the UI only after you establish a secure shell;
 - Hide the port behind a load balancer that supports authorization, e.g., AWS